This article was originally published on MarkCarlson.io and is republished here with permission from the author.

 “Look, mom!
 No pinching & zooming!”

+Mark Carlson is a Senior UI Developer at Avenue Code.
 Once a radio station personality and programmer, Mark built an online music research system to help determine song rotations.
 That project turned into a business of its own, taking Mark out of the on-air studio.
 Now, Mark is sharing his web development experience with Avenue Code clients in the SF Bay Area.